 2310.
 Accounting Concepts.
 This course is a broad introduction to financial, cost, and managerial accounting concepts and practices.
 The financial section of the course stresses the understanding of financial statements as contrasted to the preparation of these documents.
-The cost section of the course covers what is meant by product cost, including estimating overhead and the underlying assumptions.
-The course concludes with an introduction to using managerial accounting techniques for decision-making, including break-even analysis, relevant costing and budgeting.
+The managerial section of the course covers what is meant by product cost, including estimating overhead and the underlying assumptions.
+The course concludes with an introduction to using managerial accounting techniques for decision-making, including breakeven analysis, relevant costing, and budgeting.
 Students who already have credit for ACCT 2301 will not receive credit for this course.
+Cox majors and minors in business administration will not receive credit for this course and may not enroll in it.